How to choose Rake for Small Rocks & Gravel

 Material

-What distinguishes a stainless steel rake for small rocks & gravel and what are its advantages and disadvantages.
+What distinguishes a stainless steel rake for small rocks & gravel, and its advantages and disadvantages?

 Stainless steel rakes for small rocks & gravel are the most common on the market.
-Stainless steel is very strong and sturdy.
-Furthermore, it is a very durable material, as it is insensitive to external influences and is considered virtually indestructible.
+Stainless steel is solid and sturdy.
+Furthermore, it is a very durable material, insensitive to external influences and considered virtually indestructible.

 Advantages Disadvantages